Few things in life are as amazing as snowboarding. However, I recently discovered a way to make solo-riding even better… listening to music.

 The best ways to listen to music while snowboarding are through headphones, helmet inserts or bluetooth speakers.
-These are all available in wireless form which provides a low-risk and comfortable solution.
+These are all available in wireless form, providing a low-risk and comfortable solution.
+This year's best-in-test were the Smith x Aleck Nunchucks.

 Is Snowboarding With Music Safe?